dwyl/image-classifier/README.md

 This run-through will create a simple
 `Phoenix` web application
-that will allow you to choose/drag an image and classify the image.
+that will allow you to choose/drag an image and caption the image.

 # Who? 👤

-This tutorial is aimed at `Phoenix` beginners that want to grasp how to do image classifying within a `Phoenix` application.
+This tutorial is aimed at `Phoenix` beginners that want to grasp how to do image captioning within a `Phoenix` application.

 If you are completely new to `Phoenix` and `LiveView`,